3rd-Eden/jQuery-scrollector/README.md

 #jQuery Scrollector

-The jQuery scrollector allows you to scroll to elements on the base, based on CSS3 selectors using the `.scrollTo` method or by specifying it in a hashtag.
+The jQuery Scrollector is here to enhance the default hash based functionality.
+By default the hash at the end of a url allows you to jump to a location that has the value of the hash as name or id attribute.
+This requires you to add attributes or elements on to your page in order for this to work.
+The Scrollector allows you to scroll to elements based on a CSS3 selector as value of the hash.
+It does not overwrite the default behavior of the hash, it just extends it.
+So all your existing hash based navigations will still work by default.

+When the jQuery Scrollector plugin is loaded it will check if there is a hash tag present, and scroll to the result of CSS3 selector.
+But you can also scroll to parts of your web site by using the .scrollTo method.

 ## Arguments